hashicorp/terraform-provider-aws/website/docs/d/networkfirewall_firewall.html.markdown

 ## Attributes Reference

 * `arn` - The Amazon Resource Name (ARN) that identifies the resource policy.
 * `delete_protection` - A boolean flag indicating whether it is possible to delete the firewall.
-Defaults to `false`.
 * `description` - A friendly description of the firewall.
 * `firewall_policy_arn` - The Amazon Resource Name (ARN) of the VPC Firewall policy.
 * `firewall_policy_change_protection` - A boolean flag indicating whether it is possible to change the associated firewall policy.
-Defaults to `false`.
 * `firewall_status` - Nested list of information about the current status of the firewall.
     * `sync_states` - Set of subnets configured for use by the firewall.
         * `attachment` - Nested list describing the attachment status of the firewall's association with a single VPC subnet.